Please enable Javascript

 The fulfillment rate calculation shared above applies to the overarching metric that businesses use to track performance, but you might want to keep track of these other key metrics also:

-Replacement rate is the proportion of items you’re able to replace with a similar item when the original item from the order is out of stock.
-Delivering a customer’s first choice is ideal, but if you can frequently provide a satisfactory replacement, that’s worth tracking as well.
+• Replacement rate.
+Replacement rate is the portion of items that you’re able to replace with a substitute when the original items from the order can not be found or is out of stock.

+• Completion rate.
 Completion rate refers to the percentage of requested orders you’re able to deliver.
 While this metric does not directly affect fulfillment rate, it can help uncover underlying fulfillment issues that may be addressed through replacements and tighter inventory management.
-This is especially important because out-of-stock items are among the leading causes of order cancellation.

 Along with fulfillment rate, these 3 metrics can help you gain a better understanding of how effectively you’re delivering on what customers want.
 They can also help you strategize about inventory management moving forward.